 - Estate Agent Fees: 2% - 4% of the selling price of your UK property is payable when you sell your UK property through a local agent.

 - Stamp Duty Land Tax (SDLT): One of the most expansive taxes in the United Kingdom when someone buy a property.
 It is normally payable after signing the contract in 30 days.
 The amount will vary according to the size, usage and the property right.
+In the UK Budget 2020, the Government announced a SDLT surcharge of 2% on non-UK residents purchasing residential property in England and Northern Ireland with effect from 1 April 2021.
+The change will affect non-UK resident individuals, trusts and companies exchanging contracts on or after 11 March 2020.

 - Ground Rent: No definite amount and varies from property to property.
 For example, some of the contemporary apartments will be charged for £200 - £300 per annum, whilst some of the properties owned by the UK government might only charge for £10 per annum.

-- Income Tax: Non-UK residences are required to report the rental income of properties in the UK.
+- Income Tax: Non-UK residents are required to report the rental income of properties in the UK.
 The tax rate is charged at 20% of the rental income but foreign buyers could waive partial amount with some revenue expenses such as repairs, maintenance, insurance, management fees etc. British Passport Holder could enjoy exemption from tax for the first £11,000 or so of profit.

 - Council Tax: It is not necessary to pay for the Council Tax if you rent out the property and it will be bare by the tenant.
 The charges vary from property to property and the exact amount will be notified by the department before the tenant moves in.